munificent/craftinginterpreters/book/hash-tables.md

 We've got ourselves a hash table that mostly works, though it has a critical flaw in its center.
 Also, we aren't using it for anything yet.
-It's time to address both of those and in the process learn a classic technique used by interpreters.
+It's time to address both of those and, in the process, learn a classic technique used by interpreters.

 The reason the hash table doesn't totally work is that when `findEntry()` checks